podtato-head/podtato-head/delivery/ArgoCD/README.md

 fork.
 The original podtato head repository can be found [here](https://github.com/cncf/podtato-head)

-# Setting up the project
+# Setting up the application in ArgoCD

 ## Access the ArgoCD UI